 The documents provide a very detailed glimpse into the presentation of news from many different sources, that accompany stock information about a business, including information from related businesses such as competitors, partners, divisions, joint venture partners.

-The assignment of categories to businesses, understanding of relationships between businesses, and verification of those relationships is covered, as is a method of including and ranking information from news sources, blogs, and other content on the Web to display with financial information about the business.
+The assignment of categories to businesses, understanding of relationships between businesses, and verification of those relationships are covered, as is a method of including and ranking information from news sources, blogs, and other content on the Web to display with financial information about the business.

 3) The last involves creating hierarchical business categories to place the target company within, and deciding which categories the verified related companies fit within.